scala-steward/SAMLer/README.md

 #### Might be nice
 -   Retrievable/Searchable audit logs of all exchanges
+-   When a user is authenticated but not authorised redirect them to a specific page (allowed list of user storage?
+Reference back to a host app?)

 #### Might never have
 -   Tracking and alerting for expired signing certs